Returning home after being on the road can be hard, but manageable…

 Notable among the various problems encountered by travelers is jet lag.

-• Before departing adjust your schedule – try to know the direction you are heading to, if you are moving from the east to the west, try to delay your body clock so you rise and sleep later while you advance it when moving from the west to the east, though this is more difficult.
+• Before departing adjust your schedule – try to know the direction you are heading to.
+If you are moving from the east to the west, try to delay your body clock so you rise and sleep later.
+If you are moving from the west to the east this can be more difficult.

 • Do not drink a lot of caffeine, alcohol or other stimulants that might prevent sleep at least 3 to 4 hours before going to sleep.